 In Section \ref{S:5.1}, we have identified the impact of the congestion tax on ridesourcing demand and traffic congestion using the DID modeling approach.
 To ensure that our identifications are robust and reliable, we perform several robustness checks.

 First, we conduct a time window sensitivity test to show that our baseline results are stable over different time windows.
-Fig. \ref{fig:Results of the time window sensitivity test} plots the estimated coefficients of interest and their 95\% confidence intervals from Eq. \ref{eq1} for symmetrical time windows ranging from 16 to 30 days before and after January $6^{th}$.
-We can see that the estimated coefficients are significantly negative across all time windows for PUDO of single and all trips.
-In contrast, the estimated coefficients of PUDO of sharing-authorized and sharing-matched trips are all significantly positive.
-As for traffic speeds, nearly all estimated coefficients are insignificant (the confidence intervals span zero) across all time windows.
+Fig. \ref{fig:Results of the time window sensitivity test} plots the estimated coefficients of interest and their 95\% confidence intervals from Eq. \ref{eq1} for symmetrical time windows ranging from \xzhangadd{32} to \xzhangadd{60} days before and after January $6^{th}$.
+We can see that the estimated coefficients are significantly negative across all time windows for PUDOs of single and all trips.
+By contrast, the estimated coefficients of PUDOs of sharing-authorized and sharing-matched trips are significantly positive.
+For traffic speeds, nearly all estimated coefficients are insignificant (the confidence intervals span zero) across all time windows.
 Moreover, we find that the magnitude of the estimated coefficients for all five outcome variables only has a slight variation as the time window varies.
-The above results show that our baseline results are robust against the choice of time windows
+The above results show that our baseline results are robust against the choice of time windows.

 Second, we expand our analysis to include all traffic segments to demonstrate that our baseline results for traffic speeds are not driven by our data cleaning strategy.
 As mentioned in Section \ref{S:3.2}, in our baseline analysis, we drop traffic segments for which traffic speeds are inconsistently recorded during the study period.
-If there are substantial changes in traffic speeds of the dropped traffic segments following the implementation of traffic congestion, our baseline results would be biased.
-To alleviate this concern, we re-compile a superset of the traffic speed data that comprises all traffic segments and re-run Eq. \ref{eq1} on this superset.
+If there are substantial changes in the traffic speeds of the dropped traffic segments following the implementation of traffic congestion, our baseline results would be biased.
+To alleviate this concern, we re-compile a superset of the traffic speed data comprising all traffic segments and re-run Eq. \ref{eq1} on this superset.
 Table \ref{tab:robustness check} offers the corresponding model results.
 We find that the re-estimated impact of the congestion tax on traffic speeds is of a relatively small magnitude (0.005) and statistically insignificant.
-The result aligns with our baseline results and thus indicates that our data cleaning strategy is reasonable.
+The result aligns with our baseline results, thereby indicating that our data cleaning strategy is reasonable.